veloce-js/velocejs/packages/server/README.md

 By default there is no output, if you pass `DEBUG=velocejs:server:uws-server-class` in your startup script then you will able to see a start-up message.

-Or you can overwrite it by overload this method
+Or you can overwrite it by using `onStart` setter:

 ```ts
 app.onStart = () => console.info(`My own message`)